 “We want to see our people succeed,” adds Analytics Recruiter Allison Bower.
 “We make that message clear from the start, and then we follow through by giving them the tools they need.”

 3. Learn from others

 Whether in person or through social media, networking plays an important role in your career growth.
 “It’s good to learn from others who’ve been right where you are,” says Heather.
 “The more people you know, the more people you can contact if you need help navigating your career path.”

 We agree.
 That’s why when you join Booz Allen, you’re encouraged to make meaningful connections through online forums, interactive webcasts, and volunteer opportunities.
 From the Agile Community to the Women’s Business Resource Group to the Gamers Community, there’s a place where you can meet people to connect with.

 By taking on new challenges and being exposed to a range of fields, you can develop your talents and forge a different career path.
 On new projects, you’re exposed to fresh technology and techniques.
 “You learn and grow from these opportunities because you’re stretching yourself,” says Heather.
 “And what you learn might shift your interests entirely and lead you down a previously undiscovered path.”

 Many people at Booz Allen uncover new opportunities simply by being curious.
 Our culture encourages employees to explore different areas within the business.
-For example, The Accelerator internal mobility program helps you connect and search for your next internal opportunity.
+For example, our internal mobility program helps you connect and search for your next internal opportunity.
 “It’s a great way to see what’s open and the next steps to take,” adds Courtney.
 “It reminds us all that we’re not just here to do a job or work on a single contract.
 We’re here for a career.”